 Insight – Topic series

 Creator of MQA

 At the dawn of digital, Bob’s deep interest in sound reproduction quickly led him into the arena of coding for distribution.
 In collaboration with long-term collaborators Peter Craven and Michael Gerzon, Bob inspired the development of lossless compression (early forms of MLP – later Dolby TruHD were shown to the RIAA and JAES in the mid-1990s).
-Bob has served on or contributed to international committees such as ADA, UK National Sound Archive, DVD Forum, BD Forum.
+Bob has served on or contributed to international committees such as ADA, UK National Sound Archive, DVD Forum and Blu-Ray Forum.
 Bob is a member of JAS and a Life Fellow of AES.